 Since the definition of stalking leaves plenty of room for interpretation, nearly anyone can be prosecuted for stalking.
 For example, sending hundreds of hateful and threatening messages to your ex-girlfriend’s new boyfriend on Instagram may be considered “stalking,” and so is repeatedly leaving unwanted gifts at your former girlfriend’s doorstep in an attempt to get her back despite her clear lack of interest.

 It is also a common scenario for men to stalk women they went on a date with after the woman ignored them or expressed her lack of interest.
 When these actions cause fear of harm or emotional distress to the victim, the stalker will most likely be prosecuted for his or her illegal actions.
-Stalking is a serious accusation in Pennsylvania, which is why getting legal help from a skilled criminal defense lawyer in SMA Law Group is of great importance.
+Stalking is a serious accusation in Pennsylvania, which is why getting legal help from a skilled criminal defense lawyer in SMT Legal is of great importance.